iAdramelk/blog/content/blog/2019-06-26-june-19-dvc-heartbeat.md

 <external-link
 href="https://towardsdatascience.com/the-rise-of-dataops-from-the-ashes-of-data-governance-da3e0c3ac2c4"
-title='The Rise of DataOps (from the ashes of Data Governance)' description="Legacy Data Governance is broken in the ML era.
-Let’s rebuild it as an engineering discipline to drive…" link='towardsdatascience.com' image='/uploads/images/2019-06-26/the-rise-of-data-ops.png' />
+title="The Rise of DataOps (from the ashes of Data Governance)" description="Legacy Data Governance is broken in the ML era.
+Let’s rebuild it as an engineering discipline to drive…" link="towardsdatascience.com" image="/uploads/images/2019-06-26/the-rise-of-data-ops.png" />

 > Legacy Data Governance is broken in the ML era.
 Let’s rebuild it as an
 > engineering discipline.
 At the end of the transformation, data governance will